iamsoNewBee/Well-Mod/README.md

 Come on that is so stupid.

-(And I have banned it in my Mod Pack which is still in my mind.)
+(And I have banned it in my Mod Pack which exist in my mind anyway.)